Nepal to sell surplus electricity in India’s energy exchange market | Headlines

 - Nepal

-For the first time, Nepal will sell its surplus electricity to India at a competitive rate after New Delhi allowed the neighbouring country to trade its power in the Indian power exchange market, according to media reports on Wednesday.
+For the first time, Nepal will sell its surplus electricity to India at a competitive rate after New Delhi allowed the neighbouring country to trade its power in the Indian power exchange market, according to officials here on Wednesday.

-The Energy Exchange under India's Power Ministry on Monday granted permission to Nepal after persistent lobbying from Kathmandu, as Nepal Electricity Authority (NEA) is now in a position to sell its surplus energy, according to a report in The Kathmandu Post.
+The Energy Exchange under India's Power Ministry on Monday granted permission to Nepal after persistent lobbying from Kathmandu, as Nepal Electricity Authority (NEA) is now in a position to sell its surplus energy.

+''Through continuous efforts at the political, diplomatic and administrative levels, we are allowed to sell surplus electricity.
+This is a milestone for energy trade between the two countries,'' said Minister for Energy, Water Resources and Irrigation Pampha Bhusal.

+''We hope to get permission soon to sell the electricity generated from the 456 MW Upper Tamakoshi, 69 MW Marsyangdi and 45 MW Upper Bhotekoshi hydropower projects in the Indian market,'' she added.
 In the first phase, 39MW power, including 24MW produced by NEA-owned Trishuli hydropower and 15MW Devighat power house, has been permitted for trading in Indian Energy Exchange (IEX).
-Both projects were developed with India's assistance.
+Both projects were developed with India's assistance, sources at NEA said.

-“Following the Indian approval for Nepal to export its electricity, power trade between the two countries has entered a new phase,” the report cited Nepal's ministry of Energy, Water Resources and Irrigation as saying.

-Gokarna Raj Pantha, joint spokesperson for the ministry, told the Post that the Nepal Electricity Authority would now be able to participate in an auction in the Indian Energy Exchange everyday to sell power.
+Gokarna Raj Pantha, joint spokesperson for the ministry, told The Kathmandu Post that the Nepal Electricity Authority would now be able to participate in an auction in the Indian Energy Exchange everyday to sell power.

-The NEA will start exporting the power through 400- kV Dhalkebar-Muzaffarpur inter-country transmission line from midnight, The Himalayan Times reported.
+The NEA will start exporting the power through 400- kV Dhalkebar-Muzaffarpur inter-country transmission line from midnight, said an official at the NEA.

 This transmission has until now been used just to import power as Nepal had already received permission for purchasing and importing power in the Indian Energy Exchange.

 The NEA has been importing power through Indian Energy Exchange at competitive rate since last April 30 as per need.
-After obtaining the approval, the power trade between Nepal and India has entered a new phase, the report said.
+After obtaining the approval, the power trade between Nepal and India has entered a new phase, The Himalayan Times report said.

-According to Madhu Bhetuwal, spokesperson for the Energy Ministry, the Indian authority has also been studying Nepal’s proposal to sell the electricity generated by two other power projects, including the 456MW Upper Tamakoshi Hydropower Project, The Kathmandu Post reported.
+''Even though the export of electricity has started in small quantities, we are confident that electricity generated from other projects, including Upper Tamakoshi, could be exported to the Indian market soon,'' Kul Man Ghising, Managing Director of NEA, said, adding that the power trade permission has added a brick in Nepal-India relations.

 ''Nepal was the first country which commenced transactions at IEX platform and has been buying electricity regularly in the day-ahead market,'' Bajaj said.